History and Benefits

 Terrazzo brings design flexibility.
 Over the years, we've learned never to tell a designer or architect that “it can’t be done” with Terrazzo.
 Every time we thought Terrazzo had design limitations, we were proven wrong.

-An unlimited color range coupled with a plethora of aggregate options from mother of pearl, to marble, to recycled glass; these are among the many advantages offered by Terrazzo.
+An unlimited color range coupled with a plethora of aggregate options from mother of pearl to marble, to recycled glass; these are among the many advantages offered by Terrazzo.

 In terms of green technology, there are no surfaces that compare with Terrazzo.
-Possessing a compressible strength of nearly 500 pounds per square inch, some of the earliest Terrazzo-like floors created thousand of years ago still exist in the middle east today.
+Possessing a compressible strength of nearly 500 pounds per square inch, some of the earliest Terrazzo-like floors created thousands of years ago still exist in the middle east today.